 “Heavy?”
 Moore asked.

 “True, but you are my commander and chief.”
 Admiral Moore paused.
 “But if you insist, John, I will call you by name.”
 She looked at her staff officers and then the president.
 “If you want me to call you John, then call me Nancy, that’s my first name.”
 John nodded his head.
 “I know you describe this as a major victory but honestly if you ask me, I’m only doing my duty to my nation just like any officer and soldier has done.
 I’m no more important than the people who carried out my orders.
-I’m only human.”
+I’m only Human.”
 She shook her head.
-“I know that this may sound bad but I take no joy in having to do what I do, that is, destroy Human Federation ships and kill their crews.”
+“I know that this may sound bad, but I take no joy in having to do what I do, that is, destroy Human Federation ships and kill their crews.”

 “How can you say that Nancy?”
 John leaned forward and clenched his fists as he slammed it down on the side of his chair.
 Nancy could see John’s face flush.
 “The Human Federation has done us a great wrong!
 They took everything we had in the form of taxes.
 They left us with barely anything.
 They raped our economy leaving thousands out of work and sending them to soup lines, all because they wanted our resources and that we Colonials should give them it.
 They said, and I quote, ‘It’s not our problem.’
-Don’t you remember that?”
+Don’t you remember that?

-“I’m sorry,” John put his hand up and drew in a long breath.
+“I’m sorry,” John stopped, putting his hand up and drew in a long breath.
 “I’m sorry for that outburst.
 It’s just that when it comes to the grave injustices that those people did to us I can’t help but to get angry.
 Because of what they did is the reason we broke away, or do you not agree?”

-“Yes the Human Federation has done us a great wrong.
+“Yes, the Human Federation has done us a great wrong.
 I can’t agree with you more.
 But let’s not forget that they are still our brothers and sisters.
 Most of them are only following orders from people further up the chain of command.
-We’re all humans,” she paused.
+We’re all Humans,” she paused.
 “We both call Earth our home.
 Those very officers and soldiers I fought against stood beside me not too long ago.
-I helped train a lot of them at Naval Academy Etajima on Earth.
+I helped train a lot of them at the Naval Academy Etajima on Earth.
 Some of those killed might’ve been former students of mine.
 We’re fighting our kin here.
 That bothers me sometimes.”